tensorflow/tfx/tfx/orchestration/experimental/kubernetes/README.md

 http:// $EXTERNAL_IP : $NODE_PORT

 ### Using the MySQL MLMD
-The Mysql Service will be used as a
+The MySQL Service will be used as a
 [metadata store](https://www.tensorflow.org/tfx/guide/mlmd) for your TFX pipelines.
 You do not need to interact with it by default, but it may be useful for debugging pipeline executions.